-- 1.4 If the accounting system is computerized, are □ Yes □ No procedures in place to ensure that the files are backed up on a timely basis?
+- 1.3 Is the accounting system used by your local □ Yes □ No computerized? - 1.4 If the accounting system is computerized, are □ Yes □ No procedures in place to ensure that the files are backed up on a timely basis?

 If the accounting records are computerized, and are not regularly backed up, all of the local's financial records could be permanetly lost.
 Recreating the financial records could be very difficult, time-consuming and expensive.